How to Build Confidence in Children and Support Your Child’s Development

 To foster confidence in children, it is essential to provide opportunities for them to explore new activities and challenges.

-Research indicates that engaging in a variety of games can greatly enhance a child’s self-esteem by promoting problem-solving skills and social interactions.
+Research indicates that engaging in various games can significantly enhance a child’s self-esteem by promoting problem-solving skills and social interactions.

 Additionally, everyday tasks around the home, such as helping with chores or cooking, can empower children by fostering a sense of achievement and responsibility.